fs/android-base/README.md

 $ ./gradlew assembleRelease     // to build a release signed APK, can upload to Market
 ```
 ### Install
-After build the APK and immediately install it on a running emulator or connected device, instead invoke installDebug:
+To install app on emulator or connected real device:
 ```bash
 $ ./gradlew installDebug
 ```